 Metal-on-metal hip replacements are intended to help patients with deteriorating hip joints regain mobility.
 But some hip replacement systems have been linked to harmful side effects that threaten patients’ health and their future.
 Due to the serious nature of these side effects, some patients need to have follow-up surgery to remove the faulty device and have another hip replacement, causing them pain and costing them money.
-If you have a metal-on-metal hip replacement that has caused complications, you may be eligible to seek compensation for the harm that you have suffered.
+If you have a metal-on-metal hip replacement that has caused complications, you may be eligible to seek skilled attorney could help you pursue compensation for the harm that you have suffered.

 At Becker Law Office, our medical device attorneys are knowledgeable, experienced and tough.
 We are a nationally recognized law firm that is dedicated to helping victims of faulty medical devices seek compensation after they’ve suffered injury.
 Our tenacious hip implant attorneys represent people whose lives have been disrupted by unsafe medical devices and corporate greed.
 Medical devices, such as metal-on-metal hip replacements, should improve your life.
 When faulty design, manufacture, or marketing of the device causes you harm, you should not be stuck with the medical bills.
 Our goal is to get you the compensation you need and conclude cases as efficiently as possible to help you regain control of your life.